StevenMayher/431-2021/classes/movies/results1.md

 Unobtainium_005 | 2 | Between 1942 to 2021 did movie ratings increase over time?
 Does this apply to the action genre as well? | CSY
 The 1850s | 2 | Do people rate older movies higher than newer movies? | RSY

-## Which film is the first (alphabetically) that you've all seen?

-I wound up with reports from eleven groups, containing 2 to 6 students.

-- Seven of those 11 groups wound up at film **#4: Avatar**.
-- Another group (6 people: The Locker) had to move down to **#5.
-Avengers: Endgame**.
-- The "7 people" group (which actually had 6 people) went down to **#21.
-The Dark Knight**.
-- "The Outliers" had to go even further, down to **#47.
-Home Alone**.
-- But this paled in comparison to "Group 1" (with 6 people) that had to go all the way down to **#105.
-Titanic**.

-Can we estimate the probability that **any** of [the 115 films](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/movies_list.md) will have been seen by everyone associated with 431 this term?